Child labour is a pervasive form of modern-day slavery – TUC

 He noted that such situations were detrimental to the health and well-being of the citizenry, particularly children, adding that children must be protected to safeguard their future.

-Mr. Tagoe, who is also the Deputy General Secretary, General Agricultural Workers Union (GAWU), therefore called for a multi-sectoral approach to address the child menace as it needed the contribution of all stakeholders.
+Mr. Tagoe, who is also the Deputy General Secretary of General Agricultural Workers Union (GAWU), therefore called for a multi-sectoral approach to address the child menace as it needed the contribution of all stakeholders.

 “When young people who should grow our country tomorrow do not see hope in the country but they decide that hope is somewhere else, we train doctors and they move away, we train teachers, they move away, the youth who are the future of this country also have no hope in the country also begin to move away, this calls for concern and that is the concern of the TUC,” he said.